pokgak/pokgak.github.io/content/articles/eliminating-cross-az-traffic-cost.md

 tags: [aws, eks, network, nlb, k8s, cost, finops]
 ---

 Imagine going through your AWS bills and noticing that **APS1-DataTransfer-Regional-Bytes** is 1/3 of your monthly AWS cost.
 After reading a bit more on [how AWS charges for network traffic](https://docs.aws.amazon.com/cur/latest/userguide/cur-data-transfers-charges.html) you know that this is referring to the cost incurred when your traffic crosses an availability zone (AZ).
-This article will go walk you through what you can do to eliminate this cross-AZ traffic cost.
+This article will go through what you can do to eliminate this cross-AZ traffic cost.

 **Disclaimer**: this is not necessarily the best practice.
 I try my best to highlight the caveat and tradeoff you're making in this article but please make your own judgement before making the changes.